 There are so many different areas in Barcelona, and each with its own unique character, that it is hard to visit them all in the short timeframe of a week or two.
 However, if you do get the chance to visit El Clot Barcelona in the district of Sant Martí, you will find that this region has a very interesting history and a great atmosphere that makes it truly worth a visit.

-The area dates back to the medieval period when it was known as Clot de la Miel deriving from the rich farmland and high quality honey which was produced here.
-The area has a heavy industrial background as many textile factories and flour mills were constructed here.
-El Clot, therefore, has a working class background and is considered to have a strong Catalan link with few tourists, however, that is not meant to say that the people aren’t friendly.
-The residents are extremely sociable, open and welcoming.
+The area dates back to the Medieval period, when it was known as “Clot de la Miel,” a name deriving from the rich farmland and high quality honey that was produced here.
+The area has since then developed a strong industrial background as many textile factories and flour mills were constructed here later on.
+El Clot has a working class background and is considered to have a largely Catalan population with few tourists.
+This is not to say, however, that the people aren’t friendly.
+The residents are extremely sociable, open and welcoming to visitors.

 Find your accommodation now!

 El Clot’s main park, Parc del Clot is a must-see in this area.
 It was was designed in 1986 by Daniel Freixa and Vicent Miranda and was previously a garage of the Spanish train company Renfe!
 After that, it was shut down and now this park maintains some of the relics of its industrious past; including a 25m long aqueduct with beautiful cascades of water.
 Parc del Clot certainly offers a lovely open green space amidst the hustle and bustle of the city for all the family to enjoy.

 Opening hours: Every day from 07:00-20:00

 Address: Carrer dels Escultors Claperós, 55, 63, 08018 Barcelona